TonyFred-code/project-rock-paper-scissors/README.md

     - Make game run through 5 rounds to determine winner
     - Inform user of winner of game after every 5 rounds
     - Give option to restart playing game

+- Game plays with 5 rounds no UI.
+Details in console.